JangGeunSong/Web_first_project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

-I make the mini project on this repo. and up side the project will go on
+I will make the mini project on this repo. and up side the project will go on